jspm/jspm-cli/README.md

 ## Production Workflows

-There are two main workflows for production:
+There are three main workflows for production:
 1. Compile into a bundle.
 2. Cache the dependency tree for flat multiplexing via SPDY / HTTP2.
 3. Create a self-executing bundle